A Customized AI Planning Solution for Flight Check-in at Brussels Airport: an R&D project

 For instance, it enables the theoretical evaluation of passenger flow impacts resulting from changes like relocating an airline's check-in area or adjusting desk opening times (e.g. 30 minutes earlier).
 These simulations provide a deeper understanding of potential operational dynamics, highlighting the model's adaptability to different scenarios and its potential effectiveness in an ever-evolving airport environment.

-Applicability to other Industries
+Applicability to other industries

 The potential impact of Superlinear's AI-based solution for Brussels Airport Company (BAC) in optimizing check-in desk allocations has broader implications beyond the aviation industry.
 Its applicability extends to various sectors where efficient planning and resource allocation are critical.